Web Content Display

 DHRUVAGATI: State of Dhruva (see DHRUVA).

-DHRUVADHIPATI: Godly functionary of great caliber who directs the work of the Dhruvas.
+DHRUVADHIPATI (DHRUVAADHIPATI): Godly functionary of great calibre who directs the work of the Dhruvas.
 Below the Parishad.

 DURGA CHAKRA: Durga plexus.